libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 The only difference from other transports is initializing with `webRTC()`.
 That's all you need to do to implement WebRTC in the browser.
 Easy, right?
 ## Alternative transports

-WebRTC is one of many ways to connect browsers to a libp2p node.
-[Choosing the transport](https://connectivity.libp2p.io/) that fits your use case is one of the many unique strengths of libp2p.

 WebRTC is just one option for connecting browsers to libp2p nodes. libp2p supports a variety of transports, and choosing the right one for your use case is an important consideration.
 The [libp2p connectivity site](https://connectivity.libp2p.io/) was designed to help developers to consider the available options.

 ### WebSocket